connorcarnes/campbell-letters/README.md

-so few ever came to America so helpless as I did, & [[know?]] you may imagine that I had many difficulties to contend with before I could place myself where I now am, and of course in these times of doubt & difficulty I had no great inclination to let my friends know how I was situated, still I wrote to them regularly ├ó┬Ç┬ô in fact I have never been so long without sending home a letter as since my brothers├ó┬Ç┬Ö last, & this because I expected a few lines from you.
+so few ever came to America so helpless as I did, & [[know?]] you may imagine that I had many difficulties to contend with before I could place myself where I now am, and of course in these times of doubt & difficulty I had no great inclination to let my friends know how I was situated, still I wrote to them regularly ΓÇô in fact I have never been so long without sending home a letter as since my brothersΓÇÖ last, & this because I expected a few lines from you.
 I cannot however delay longer, so that I post one for home, when I shall post this, but I hope to have a letter from you soon, were there only a very few lines.

-My Dear John I very clearly recollect the day on which you left home, tho├ó┬Ç┬Ö I was I believe quite little at the time.
+My Dear John I very clearly recollect the day on which you left home, thoΓÇÖ I was I believe quite little at the time.
 Our beloved parents were there living, of course you are aware that both are now dead, Mother died in the December of 1837, Father in the May of 1847.
 Uncle Peter is also dead, I believe in the same month & year as father,